-It’s time to start putting together everything you need for college applications – high school transcripts, SAT or ACT scores, lists of all the volunteer and paid jobs, extracurricular activities, letters of recommendation, copies of driver’s license and social security card, medical records, college aid forms, etc. Getting this information can be time-consuming but relatively easy, especially if you have been keeping track and staying organized through high-school.
+For rising seniors, it’s time to start gathering necessary items for college applications — SAT or ACT scores, volunteer and work records, a list of extracurricular activities, letters of recommendation, college aid forms, and so forth.
+Getting this information can be time-consuming but relatively easy, especially if your student was organized through high school.

-But there is still one daunting task that your child needs to do for the college application – writing the essay.
-Having to write an essay can be a stress-inducing, anxiety-filled task for a teen.
+But there is still one daunting task that your teen needs to do for the college application – writing the essay.

 I know parents who said their kids wouldn’t apply to schools that required an essay.
-Yes, that is an option but do you really want your child to limit themselves from a great school just because they don’t want to write an essay?
+Yes, that is an option, but do you really want your teen to exclude themselves from a great school just because they don’t want to write an essay?

 I can empathize with these kids.
 Writing is not something I naturally like to do.
 I always wrote my papers at the last minute when I was in school.
 When I started my blogs, I had someone else write them.
 The thought of writing left me paralyzed.
-However, as I got more into my work, my comfort level and ideas on what to write about grew.
-Now I have written my own weekly blogs for almost a year.
+However, as I got more into my work, my comfort level grew.

-Here are two tips your teen can use to help get them started.
-I use them to help me when I have to write:
+Here are two tips your teen can use to get started.
+I use them to help me when I write an article or blog post:

 Start Talking – It’s much easier for me to talk something through than write it out.
-I will open my Notes app on my iPhone and press on the microphone.
+I will open my Notes app on my iPhone and press the microphone.
 It will automatically transcribe what I am saying.
-Then I email the notes to myself, copy it into a Microsoft Word document, and start editing.
-This has saved me a lot of anxiety and time of staring at a blank computer screen wondering what to write.
+Then I email the notes to myself, copy them into a Microsoft Word document, and start editing.
+This method has saved me a lot of anxiety and time staring at a blank computer screen, wondering what to write.

 Draw It – If your teen is more visual, they can create a mind map.
-I have an example in my blog image.
-In the center, you start with a central idea.
-For example, your teen may put challenging experiences.
-Then around it, they create branches of thoughts and ideas that tie to the central idea – failing a test, not getting the job, not being picked for a team, struggling in a class.
-These can be one or two words in a branch off the central idea or they can draw an image.
-They can also draw additional branches off each thought to go deeper.
-For example, how the challenge felt, how they reacted, what they did.
-The mind map forms an outline for your teen to write their essay.
+(See example at the top of this blog post.)
+A central idea goes in the center.
+For example, your teen may list challenging experiences.
+Then around it, they draw branches of topics that tie to the main idea – failing a test, not getting the job, not being picked for a team, struggling in a class.
+They can also add another level of branches to delve deeper into each topic.
+Like, how the challenge felt, how they reacted, what they did.
+The mind map actually forms an outline for the essay.